run-x/deploy-action/README.md

-## RunX Deploy
+## Opta Deploy

-Deploy your docker container using runx.
+Deploy your docker container using opta.

 **Table of Contents**